akshayanrajendran/akshayanrajendran.github.io/_pages/about.md

 ---

-👨‍💻 I am a Computer Engineering freshman at Toronto Metropolitan University in Canada
+⚡I am an Electrical Engineering freshman at The University of Sydney, Australia

 🚀 I have a keen interest in CS, AI, and Aerospace, aspiring to do research in these sectors in the future.